mathigon/textbooks/circles-and-pi/content.md

 # Circles and Pi

 > id: circles-and-pi
-> description:
+> description: UNDER DEVELOPMENT

 ---
-% id: intro-1
+> id: intro-1

-# Introduction
+## Introduction

-For as long as human beings exist, they have looked to the sky and tried to explain life on earth using the motion of stars, planets and the moon.
-The Greeks were among the first to discover that all celestial objects move on regular paths, called __orbits__.
+For as long as human beings exist, we have looked to the sky and tried to explain life on Earth using the motion of stars, planets and the moon.
+The Greeks were the first to discover that all celestial objects move on regular paths, called __orbits__.

 Greek astronomers like Claudius Ptolemy believed that the orbits of stars and planets are circular.